Archie3d/qmusic/README.md

 There are some examples provided in **patches** folder of the source tree.

 # Limitations
-Polyphonic synthesis is not implemented currently.
+Polyphonic synthesis is limited to 8 voices.

 # Issues
 This software is work in progress.